Skip to main content

 3

-In Lightroom’s plug-in settings for Shootbin, paste the token into the API token field.
+In Lightroom’s plug-in settings for Shootbin, paste the key into the API token field.

 For a full overview of the Shootbin API, see the API reference.